The humble little black-eyed pea is a New Year’s symbol of good luck in the Southern U.S.

 In ancient times, it was thought that eating black-eyed peas demonstrated humility and would bring blessings from the gods.

-They’re known as crowder peas, cowpeas, chawli, lobiya,
+They’re known as crowder peas, cowpeas, chawli, lobiya, beans, and black-eye beans.
+The yellow-eyed cowpea has a lighter-colored eyespot.

 Dried, canned, and frozen beans are readily available in many regions.
 Fresh peas may be purchased at farmers’ markets.
 After shelling, they can be blanched and frozen.